A couple with mountain and alpine forest backdrop at an elopement in Austria.

 Spring

 The weather in Austria is highly influenced by its Alpine landscape.
 The Alps make up almost two thirds of the country’s landmass and divide Austria into four regions.
 After the snowy winters, it usually starts to get warmer around the end of April.
-This is when temperatures will slowly begin transitioning to spring and summer and nature starts to really come alive.
-If you want to enjoy some excellent food, head to Austria in May.
-The Genussfestival in Vienna takes place for three days every year in May and will spoil you with an unbelievable selection of food from all over the world!
+This is when temperatures will slowly begin transitioning to spring and summer and nature starts to really come alive for your destination wedding in Austria.

 Summer

 End of May and June is when Austria starts to transform into the beautiful outdoor paradise that it is!
-The weather is generally warm but not too hot even though you should be prepared for some rain.
-For an outdoor wedding the summer months between June and September would be our recommendation!
+The weather is generally warm yet not too hot, but you should be prepared for some rain.
+For an outdoor wedding, we recommend the summer months between June and September.
 June is also the time of the Mid-Summer Night festivities in Austria.
-Celebrations with bonfires and music and great food will take place all over Austria with some of the most beautiful places being the valley towns in Tyrol.
-In August you will get the chance to attend the world famous Bregenz Festival with the astounding floating stage on Lake Constance.
-The temperatures usually range between 25°C and 28°C (77°F and 80°F).

 Autumn

 Every season has its own perks and can be your ideal time to elope to Austria - provided that you are properly prepared!
-September can still be balmy warm, especially in the first weeks.
-Towards the end, Autumn starts to change the colours of nature into an array of gold, red and bronze tones.
-The temperatures are often still warm enough for an outdoor wedding ceremony in Austria though some rain should be expected.
-Autumn is also the very best time to sample some of the excellent wine from the local Austrian vineyards alongside hearty Austrian cuisine.
+Towards the end of September, autumn starts to change the colors of nature into an array of gold, red and bronze tones.
+The temperatures are often still warm enough for an outdoor wedding ceremony though some rain should be expected.

 Winter